trimstray/nginx-admins-handbook/README.md

 ###### Install or build dependencies

-  > In my configuration I used all prebuilt dependencies without `libssl-dev` because I compiled it manually - for TLS 1.3 support.
+  > In my configuration I used all prebuilt dependencies without `libssl-dev` and `libluajit-5.1-dev` because I compiled them manually - for TLS 1.3 support and with OpenResty recommendation for LuaJIT.

 Before start please see this short system locations: